How Kai-Zen Works

-- You use leverage to buy a bigger house today
+- Most people use leverage to buy a bigger house today

-- You use leverage to purchase an investment property to rent or flip
+- Most people use leverage to purchase an investment property to rent or flip

-- You use a loan to expand a business without tying up your cash value
+- Most people use a loan to expand a business without tying up your cash value

-The decision to use leverage is driven by the idea that the money you contribute will grow at a higher rate of return than the cost of borrowing.
-And, at the very least, you get to enjoy the benefits of these purchases today.
-With Kai-Zen, you can leverage to obtain more benefits today and potential cash accumulation for your retirement future.
+The decision to use leverage is driven by the idea that the money contributed will grow at a higher rate of return than the cost of borrowing and, at the very least, one would be able to enjoy the benefits of these purchases immediately.

 Attract and Retain Employees by Offering Better Benefits

-Key employees are the lifeblood of your company and it is crucial to be more attractive than your competitors.
-Benefits are necessary to recruit and retain your best employees, but most companies offer essentially the same benefits as everyone else.
-How do you offer more and set yourself apart?
+Key employees are the lifeblood of any company and it is always crucial to be more attractive than the competition.
+Benefits are necessary to recruit and retain the best employees, but most companies offer essentially the same benefits as everyone else.
+How does one offer more to set themselves apart from the competition?

-Kai-Zen is a unique strategy that allows you to achieve a competitive advantage by offering the best benefits, provide more protection, and potentially save more for employees’ retirement.
-Simply put, the Kai-Zen Strategy provides you with the extra funding to set yourself apart without having to increase your budget
+Kai-Zen is a unique strategy that allows a company to achieve a competitive advantage by offering the best benefits, provide more protection, and potentially save more for its employees’ retirement.
+Simply put, the Kai-Zen strategy provides the extra funding to set any company apart without having to increase their budget.